Malekpour99/handouts/Kubernetes/kubernetes.md

 ### Cluster Setup (Production Environment)

-- `kubelet`: the component that runs on all of the machines in your cluster and does things like starting pods and containers.
 - `kubeadm`: the command to bootstrap the cluster.
 (You need [`kubeadm`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) on both master and worker nodes for setting up your cluster.)
+- `kubelet`: the component that runs on all of the machines in your cluster and does things like starting pods and containers.
+(You need `kubelet` on both master and worker nodes)
 - `kubectl`: the command line util to talk to your cluster.
 (You only need `kubectl` on your master nodes.)
 - Choose your `kubeadm`, `kubectl` and `kubelet` based on your `kubernetes` version!